WasmEdge/WasmEdge/docs/book/en/src/sdk/go/0.11.2/ref.md

     Then you can build and run the Golang application with the WasmEdge Golang SDK:

     ```bash
-    $ go get github.com/second-state/WasmEdge-go/wasmedge@v0.9.2
+    $ go get github.com/second-state/WasmEdge-go/wasmedge@v0.11.2
     $ go build
     $ ./wasmedge_test
     Get the result: 6912
     ```

-5. Host Data Example
+7. Host Data Example

-    Developers can set a external data object to the function object, and access to the object in the function body.
+    Developers can set a external data object to the `Function` object, and access to the object in the function body.
     Assume that edit the Go file `main.go` above:

     ```go